dafoumiR24/Expression-Profiles-Validation/README.md

 3. GSEs_merge_gene_filter (GSE_acc_4_merge, targetAnnot, batchAnnot,  transform_method= "COMBAT", dir_download_GSES )

-This function merges multiple GSE datasets through batch effect removal, filter out uninformative data such as control probesets and other internal controls as well as removing genes with low variance
+__Description__:This function merges multiple GSE datasets through batch effect removal, filter out uninformative data such as control probesets and other internal controls as well as removing genes with low variance

-Input arguments
+__Input arguments__
 GSE_acc_4_merge: a character vector of GSE accession numbers of different datasets to be merged.
 targetAnnot: a character string of phenotype dataset column name corresponding the biological variable
 batchAnnot: a character string of phenotype dataset column name corresponding the GSE accession number of each chip.